struct/isoalloc/PERFORMANCE.md

 Performance is a top priority for any memory allocator.
 Balancing those performance priorities with security is difficult.
 Anytime we introduce heavy handed security checks we usually have to pay a performance penalty.
 But we can be deliberate about our design choices and use good tooling to find places where we can mitigate those tradeoffs.
 In the end correct code is better than endless security mitigations.

+Note: All performance testing, unless noted otherwise, was performed on Linux.

 ## Optimizations

-IsoAlloc is only designed and tested for 64 bit Linux systems, so we don't have to worry about portability hurting our performance.
+IsoAlloc is only designed and tested for 64 bit, so we don't have to worry about portability hurting our performance.
 We can assume a large address space will always be present and we can optimize for simple things like always fetching 64 bits of memory as we iterate over an array.
 This remainder of this section is a basic overview of the performance optimizations in IsoAlloc.

 Perhaps the most important optimization in IsoAlloc is the design choice to use a simple bitmap for tracking chunk states.
 Combining this with zones comprised of contiguous chunks of pages results in good performance at the cost of memory.
 This is in contrast to typical allocator designs full of linked list code that tends to result far more complex code and slow page faults.